ekmett/bound/README.markdown

 when writing a type checker, evalator, parser, or pretty printer for terms that contain binders like forall or lambda, as they ease the task of avoiding variable capture and testing for alpha-equivalence.

-See [the documentation](http://hackage.haskell.org/package/bound) on hackage for more information.
+See [the documentation](http://hackage.haskell.org/package/bound) on hackage for more information, but here is an example:

      import Bound
      import Prelude.Extras